Arundel2017/oop_notes/notes.md

   #include < string > //error, whitespace is significant
   #include " Class.h " //error whitespace is significant here too.
 ```
-- `#include` is equivalent to pasting the text from the header file, so bringing all the names into scope.
+- `#include` is equivalent to pasting the text from the header file, bringing all the names into scope.
 - Because each header represents a class as a self-contained unit, there can be a lot of redundancy in `#include` statements.
-We can also quickly get errors as class definitions are `#include`d more than once in the same compilation unit, which breaks the *One-Definition Rule*.
+We can also quickly get errors as class definitions are `#include`d more than once in the same translation unit, which breaks the *One-Definition Rule*.
 - To get around this we use **header guards**, also called **include guards**.
 These ensure header files are only included once in a translation unit.
 There are two common ways:

 ```C++